THE DONALD D. ENGEN AERO CLUB TROPHY FOR AVIATION EXCELLENCE

 In 1999, after the tragic death of Admiral Don Engen, director of the National Air & Space Museum at the time, the Aero Club Board voted to present the Trophy to Don Engen posthumously.
 It was accepted in October 1999 by his widow, Mary Engen.
 The Board had also voted to name the Trophy after Don Engen, and at that same luncheon, the Trophy became the “Donald D. Engen Aero Club Trophy for Aviation Excellence.”
 The permanent Trophy resides in the National Air & Space Museum.

-2023 Donald D. Engen Aero Club Trophy for Aviation Excellence to Ambassador Carol B. Hallett
+2025 Donald D. Engen Aero Club Trophy for Aviation Excellence Recipients: Mary Miller & Pete Bunce

-The Aero Club of Washington was honored to present the 2023 Engen Trophy to Ambassador Carol B. Hallett at an Aero Club Luncheon on November 14, 2023.
+The Aero Club of Washington was honored to present the 2025 Engen Trophy to Mary Miller and Pete Bunce at an Aero Club Luncheon on June 26, 2025.
+Both Miller and Bunce have recently retired from their long-held and distinguished positions dedicated to advocating for general and business aviation.

 RECIPIENTS